OpenCAPI/ThymesisFlow/libthymesisflow/README.md

 * `CIRCUIT_ID` is an alphanumeric string representing your connection
 * `MEMORY_SIZE` represents the amount of memory (in bytes) to be reserved.
 This needs to be a multiple of 256 MB
 * `EFFECTIVE_ADDRESS` address returned as `EA` during the [memory side setup](# Setup Memory side)
+* `--no-hotplug` attaches the memory without actual hotplug to the running Linux kenrel

 #### Stats counters